mLenehan1/ECE-FinalYearProject/ProjectReport/ImplementationAndTesting/trackingtesting.md

 in Section \ref{expprocedure} must be utilised to create tables of physical distance, estimated distance, and the deviation of the estimate from the actual distance.
-As such, these tables may be used in the analysis of the accuracy of bluetooth beacons in location determination.
+As such, these tables may be used in the analysis of the accuracy of Bluetooth beacons in location determination.